Are Democrats about to lose the national battle over torture?

 Obama's Justice Department decided to investigate the CIA program — but only the issue of whether criminal charges were warranted against those CIA officials who exceeded the legal guidance, and did things that were not authorized.
 In two cases, detainees had died in CIA custody.

 But in the end, no charges were filed, despite documented abuses.
-Durham "declined prosecution because the admissible evidence would not be sufficient to obtain and sustain a conviction beyond a reasonable doubt," according to a statement by then Attorney General Eric Holder.
+Durham "declined prosecution because the admissible evidence would not be sufficient to obtain and sustain a conviction beyond a reasonable doubt," according to a statement by Eric Holder, then the attorney general.

 That investigation unfolded in secret, and the evidence has never been made public.
 For years, only bits and pieces of what the CIA did were known to Americans.